icub-tech-iit/outside-collaborators/README.md

 @user02 @user03
 ```

+To avoid cluttering the thread, the original triggering message is quoted up to a given extent.

 ## ⚙ Automation for your organization
 1. Fork this dashboard repository to your organization account.
 1. Edit the initial content of [groups](./groups).